karlomijaljevic/memory-leak-example/README.md

 # Memory Leak Example - Diagnosing a Running JVM

-This research is primarily done to learn ways to diagnose memory leaks on running JVM instances when it comes to .
-This is the primal fear of every Java developer.
+This research is primarily done to learn ways to diagnose memory leaks on running JVM instances.
 I will tackle this with the most commonly used tool which is *VisualVM*.

 Note that the document is probably not in a complete state since I am still researching what and how to address memory leaks and issues.